 Measuring devices: call our Customer Service Centre on 136 186 to get a FREE measure.

-The number, size, shape and labelling of equipment used is important.
-See page 65 for details.
+Number, size, shape and labelling of equipment used is important.
+See page 67 for details.

 SPINY CRAYS

 Spiny freshwater crayfish (all species other than Glenelg spiny freshwater crayfish and Murray spiny freshwater crayfish)